kcl-lang/kcl-lang.io/docs/user_docs/concepts/package-and-module.md

 In KCL, a package is usually composed of a "folder" containing KCL files.
 This folder can be a real disk physical path, or it can be composed of multiple KCL files (usually main package).
 Different packages are uniquely located by different package paths (such as `kubernetes.core.v1`)

 Within the same module, different packages can be imported from each other through the import statement of relative or absolute path.
-In the KCL, the relative import will be replaced by absolute import and the corresponding KCL code will be found through the package path.
+During the KCL parsing process, the relative import will be replaced by absolute import and the corresponding KCL code will be found through the package path.

 ### Relative Import Path